Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Spike-and-Slab Penalty

+given the variances $\bm v=(v_1,\dots,v_T)'$, where $\y=(y_1,\dots,y_T)'$ arises from \eqref{model} and $\b=(\beta_1,\dots,\beta_T)'$ is assigned the $DSS$ prior.
 One of the attractive features of the Laplace spike in \eqref{betas} is that $\wh{\b}$ has a thresholding property.
 This property is revealed from necessary characterizations for each $\wh{\beta}_t$ (for $t=1,\dots,T$), once we condition on the rest of the directions through $(\wh{\beta}_{t-1},\wh{\beta}_{t+1})$.
 The {\sl conditional} thresholding rule can be characterized using standard arguments, as with similar existing regularizers \citep{zhang_mcp,fanli,antoniadis_fan,zhang_zhang,SSL}.
 While the typical sparsity-inducing penalty functions are symmetric, the penalty \eqref{penalty_total} is not, due to its dependence on the previous and future values $(\beta_{t-1},\beta_{t+1})$.
-Thereby, instead of a single selection threshold, we have two:
+Thereby, instead of a single selection threshold, we have two: { }

-The following necessary characterization links the behavior of $\wh{\b}$ to the shrinkage terms characterized in Section \ref{sec:prosp} and Section \ref{sec:retro}. \begin{lemma} Denote by $\wh{\b}=(\wh{\beta}_1,\dots,\wh{\beta}_T)'$ the global mode of $\pi(\b|\y)$ and by $\Delta_{t}^-$ and $\Delta_{t}^-$ the selection thresholds \eqref{left} and \eqref{right} with $x=1$, $\beta_{t-1}=\wh{\beta}_{t-1}$ and $\beta_{t+1}=\wh{\beta}_{t+1}$.
+The following necessary characterization links the behavior of $\wh{\b}$ to the shrinkage terms characterized in Section \ref{sec:prosp} and Section \ref{sec:retro}. \begin{lemma} Denote by $\wh{\b}=(\wh{\beta}_1,\dots,\wh{\beta}_T)'$ the global mode of $\pi(\b_{1:T}\C\y_{1:T},\bm v_{1:T})$ and by $\Delta_{t}^-$ and $\Delta_{t}^-$ the selection thresholds \eqref{left} and \eqref{right} with $x=1$, $\beta_{t-1}=\wh{\beta}_{t-1}$ and $\beta_{t+1}=\wh{\beta}_{t+1}$.
 Then, conditionally on $(\wh{\beta}_{t-1},\wh{\beta}_{t+1})$, we have for $1< t< T$

 where $\Lambda^\star(\wh{\beta}_t\C\wh{\beta}_{t-1},\wh{\beta}_{t+1})$ was defined in \eqref{big_lambda}. \end{lemma} \begin{proof} We begin by noting that $\wh{\beta}_{t}$ is a maximizer in $t^{th}$ direction while keeping $(\wh{\beta}_{t-1},\wh{\beta}_{t+1})$ fixed, i.e.